 Stir together until thick and creamy; now beat the whites to a stiff froth; then quickly and lightly mix "without beating" a third of the flour with the yolks; then a third of the whites; then more flour and whites until all are used.

-The mode of mixing must be very light, rather cutting down through the cake batter than beating it; beating the eggs makes them light, but heating the batter makes the cake tough.
+The mode of mixing must be very light, rather cutting down through the cake batter than beating it; beating the eggs makes them light, but beating the batter makes the cake tough.

 This lemon sponge cake is especially nice for Charlotte Russe, being so light and porous in texture.

 Now, you can make homemade dessert cakes that are especially delicious, just as though Grandma made them.
 These cakes were created by the world's best-known cookbook authors from previous generations.

 Lemon cakes have been popular since the days of Queen Elizabeth the First, and they are still loved for their taste and enjoyed on any occasion.

-I've tasted cake-mix cakes over the years, but I believe an old fashioned homemade cake baked from scratch and flavored with the juice and rind of a real lemon is still the best for its freshness of flavor.
+I've tasted cake-mix cakes over the years, but I believe a homemade cake baked from scratch and flavored with the juice and rind of a real lemon is still the best for its freshness of flavor.